All Episodes

 Okay.

-No, but the thing, look, the to the credit of the grocers, and I know there are certain areas that might have had empty shelves for a while, but to the credit of the great grocers, and this is why the economy has to get up and running.
+No, but the thing, look, to the credit of the grocers, and I know there are certain areas that might have had empty shelves for a while, but to the credit of the great grocers, and this is why the economy has to get up and running.

-They've they've been able to keep the shelves full, with the exception of hand sanitizer, toilet paper, and paper towels.
+They've been able to keep the shelves full, with the exception of hand sanitizer, toilet paper, and paper towels.

 Now, I'm not sure I fully comprehend why it is those are the items that people go for.

-Um, I'll take anything at that point.
+I'll take anything at that point.

 And, you know, look at, for example, we're talking about opening up the economy, and there might be this new normal.

-You get the electronic temperature taker things, the thermometers, and and before you get in a building.
+You get the electronic temperature taker things, the thermometers, and before you get in the building, if you have a temperature, you're told to go home or go to your doctor.

 And nothing, there's no database that I would find acceptable.